ExCellGen: Fast, Controllable, Photorealistic 3D Scene Generation from a Single Real-World Exemplar: Conclusion

-We propose ``Specialized Generative Primitives'', a lightweight and compositional generative framework to author high-quality 3D scenes from casual user inputs through coarse conditioning.
-Key to our method is the ability to perform every step of our pipeline, from preparation to composition, within an interactive viewer.
-Each specialized primitive is obtained from a single \emph{real-world} exemplar captured within a video.
-We use 3D Gaussian Splatting as a fast and detailed appearance model.
-We adapt Generative Cellular Automata as an efficient and controllable generative model.
-Our choice of a voxelized representation suggests an approximate geometric layout and allows explicit user edits.
-We achieve single-exemplar training of GCA by using a low-dimensional representation detached from the complexity of 3D Gaussians, injecting semantically-aware features, and employing a small network trained with random augmentations.
-Training our primitives takes less than 10 minutes.
-Finally, we propose a sparse patch consistency step to efficiently transform the coarse-generated voxels into 3D Gaussians with a high-quality appearance.
-Complete generation takes 0.5 to 2 seconds for each primitive, enabling truly interactive authoring sessions.
-Through various examples, we show that our primitives can be used to model and author various distributions and enable diverse applications: scene composition, appearance transfer, mixing primitives and scenes and more.
+We propose \methodname, a framework for fast, controllable, photorealistic 3D scene synthesis from a single real-world exemplar taken from in-the-wild video footage.
+We employ 3D Gaussian Splatting for its speed, high-quality appearance, and natural composability.
+To amortize the generation of a complex and unstructured volume of 3D Gaussians, we introduce a two-stage approach.
+Each scene is first abstracted by sparse featurized voxels, which allows us to leverage Generative Cellular Automata (GCA), an efficient sparse voxel-based generative model.
+We achieve single-exemplar training of GCA by injecting semantically-aware features, and employing a small network trained with random augmentations within less than 10 minutes.
+In a second stage, we introduce a sparse patch-based consistency step to efficiently transform the coarse-generated voxels into a high-quality 3D Gaussian representation.
+Complete generation takes 0.5 to 2 seconds for each scene, enabling truly interactive authoring sessions.
+Through various examples and a fully self-contained GUI editor, we show that our method can be used to model and synthesize various distributions and enable diverse applications: controllable scene generation, appearance transfer, mixing components from various scenes, etc.

-\paragraph{Limitations \& future work} Being trained from a single exemplar without additional external priors, our generative model naturally exhibits limited generalization capabilities.
-However, by relying directly on the input exemplar 3D representation, our appearance model directly reflects what is captured and selected by the user, thus providing a different aspect of controllability.
-A promising avenue could be to explore bridges with 3D generative models that employ large-scale priors.
-Conversely, distilling general priors into specialized representations like ours could offer compact, ``resamplable'', and controllable alternatives to the currently frozen outputs of large models.
-Even if inference has been dramatically reduced, large-scale models remain multiple orders of magnitude bigger than ours and come with intensive computational requirements, precluding their use on edge devices.

-Our appearance model uses the original form of 3D Gaussian Splatting~\cite{3dgs} and may benefit from recent variations to overcome its inherent limitations.
-For example, splats reconstructed from casual user inputs may vary significantly in quality, especially when captured by non-experts.
-For these, solutions have recently been explored~\cite{revising-densification, 3dgs-mcmc}.
-We may also integrate formulation to allow relighting of 3D Gaussians~\cite{relightable-3dgs}.
-While our generative backbone has low memory usage (Section~\ref{ssec:ablation-resolution}), 3D Gaussians can exceed \SI{1}{\giga\byte} for some primitives.
-By the same argument, we could leverage recent advances to compress 3D Gaussians~\cite{reducing-mem-3dgs, compact-3dgs}.